Sakura-gh/DataTransfer/readme.md

 #### DataTransfer

-> Plugin: Reader (source data storage) and Writer (target data storage)
->
-> Target: just to transfer data from any two data sources
->
-> It's my project developed in Microsoft, some concepts: C#, Cosmos, Azure Blob, Azure Function

-the DataTransfer Framework for transfer the big data from different data source, like Azure Blob and DB.
-Based on plug-in ideas, you need only to extend the abstract Reader and Writer, implements the read/write method depends on the specific data source.
+The DataTransfer Framework is used to **transfer data between any two data sources** and is typically suitable for transferring large amounts of data when your machine has buzus in memory.

+It uses the pattern: `framework` + `plugin`

+- **Plug-ins only care about reading or writing to the data itself**.
+Specifically, you need to define a message class that inherits the Reader and Writer classes and implements the specific interfaces for reading and writing data.
+- **The framework will handles all cpu issues and memory issues**.
+Specifically, cpu issues like multi-thread, concurrent, parallel, asynchronous, and memory issues like data sharding, and message queue.

+DataTransfer will provide you a Framework, and you just need to implements the Plugins.